victoriadelcid/Change-File-Names-with-Automator/README.md

     xattr -d com.apple.quarantine "$f" 2>/dev/null
 done

-Once the workflow is complete, you can rename the workflow by navigating to your Apple Menu, selecting "File" and selecting "Rename...".
+12. Once the workflow is complete, you can rename the workflow by navigating to your Apple Menu, selecting "File" and selecting "Rename...".
 Finally, click the "Run" button on the top right hand corner.
+You can test this workflow by downloading the file provided in this repository.
+NOTE: will only work if a workflow was made for a ".gff.txt" file.

 Automator works even when you quit the application, note that it may take up to 5 seconds for the File to change its name.